-The History of Toll Collection on the NYS Thruway
+History of the NYS Thruway

+From 1951, when the first toll collector was hired to work at the Grand Island Bridge toll booth, through 2020, more than 12,000 men and women served as toll collectors on the Thruway.
 Offering a friendly smile and greeting, toll collectors were the face customers saw when entering the Thruway, and the last as they finished their journey on the system.
 They provided customers not only with a toll ticket and change for their tolls, but directions, local recommendations, answers to questions and other assistance.

 Timeline

-1940s 1950s 1960s 1970s 1980s 1990s 2000s 2010s 2020
+1940s 1950s 1960s 1970s 1980s 1990s 2000s 2010s 2020s

 -